New Jersey Workers’ Compensation Claims

 If a work-related injury or illness renders you permanently disabled and unable to return to any kind of gainful employment, you may be eligible for permanent disability benefits.
 These compensation rates are limited by a maximum and minimum amount maintained by the State.

-In New Jersey workers’ compensation claims, an insurance carrier can make an advance monetary offer, called a “voluntary tender,” against any final award of permanent disability benefits.
+In New Jersey workers’ compensation claims, insurance companies can make an advance monetary offer, called a “voluntary tender,” against any final award of permanent disability benefits.
 However, if you receive a voluntary tender, it is still important to consult with an experienced workers’ compensation attorney to determine whether you are receiving the full benefits you deserve.